 Sarah Mohamad has over 9 years' experience as a medical writer and pharmacist.
 After graduating from the School of Pharmacy, London, with a Master of Pharmacy, Sarah worked in community and hospital pharmacy before joining the Royal Pharmaceutical Society (RPS) in 2010.
 At the RPS, Sarah was a clinical writer at British National Formulary Publications for over 4 years and has since assisted pharmaceutical industry scientists in writing and reporting their research, whilst working at Parexel.
 Sarah has a special interest in the use of digital technology to significantly enhance healthcare and transform health education.

 Natalya is a highly qualified pharmacist with a Masters from the Kazakhstan National Medical University in Almaty.
 She has worked in a range of settings, from high street pharmacy (as a pharmacist and head of pharmacy chain) to international public health agency (SOS Clinic), and has an intimate knowledge of the distribution and use of medicines across the country.
+Natalya is a Russian native speaker but also has fluent English and some German.
 She is also a keen skiing and trekking enthusiast.

 Kuanysh is a Software Developer with 15 year experience in IT Healthcare.
 He has implemented healthcare projects like: HIS (Hospital Information Systems); Medicines formularies; Telemedicine; Medicines procurements; LIS (Laboratory Information Systems); and other projects in healthcare.